23 Must-Read Books for Downton Abbey Fans

 Her scullery maid, Charlotte, quickly becomes her closest confidante.
 Charlotte, an orphan, longs for the luxuries of titled life.
 When one of the Duke’s handsome cousins takes notice of Charlotte, gossip floods the castle kitchen.

-We love that this novel combines the plot points of Cora as an American marrying into the aristocracy, Anna as Mary’s confidante, and an upstairs/downstairs romance like Tom & Sybil!
+This novel combines the plot points of Cora, an American marrying into the aristocracy, Anna as Mary’s confidante, and an upstairs/downstairs romance, similar to Tom & Sybil.

 Address book cover